dojo/docs/dojo/_base/html.rst

     :depth: 2

 The **dojo/_base/html** module defines aliases to basic DOM & HTML handling functions for backwards-compatibility.
-As with all dojo/_base components, these functions are included within Dojo Base, which you get simply by loading dojo.js or dojo.xd.js (except when loading baseless with ``async: true`` in Dojo 1.7+).
+As with all dojo/_base components, these functions are included within Dojo Base, which you get simply by loading ``dojo.js``  (except when loading baseless with ``async: true`` in Dojo 1.7+).

 As of Dojo 1.7, the recommended practice going forward (with ``async: true``) is to require just the individual dependencies you need, instead of ``dojo/_base/html``.
 The new locations of its functions are indicated in the list below.